A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

 where $z$ is a random noise vector, $y_t$ is a pre-defined label, $\lambda_s>0$ is a balancing parameter, and $\theta$ denotes the parameters of the pre-trained prediction model.
-By alternately optimizing $\theta_G$ and $\theta_D$, the resulting class conditional generator $G$ is able to produce multiple surrogate labeled source instances for the following domain alignment step, \ie, $\mathcal{D}_g = \{x_i,y_i\}_{i=1}^{n_g}$, where $x_i=G(y_i,z)$ and $n_g$ is the number of generated samples.
-Different from SDG-CMT \cite{zhou2022domain_bibm} that employs the same objective for medical data, PLR \cite{morerio2020generative} ignores the last term in Eq.~(\ref{eq:cgan}) to infer diverse target-like samples.
-SDDA \cite{kurmi2021domain} additionally maximizes the log-likelihood of generated data $x_g$ and employs two different domain discriminators, \ie, a data-level GAN discriminator and a feature-level domain discriminator.
-SFDA-ADT \cite{liu2022source_ai} integrates multiple discriminators together to match the data-label joint distribution between $\mathcal{D}_g$ and $\mathcal{D}_t$.
+By alternately optimizing $\theta_G$ and $\theta_D$, the resulting class conditional generator $G$ can generate multiple surrogate labeled source instances for the subsequent domain alignment step, \ie, $\mathcal{D}_g = \{x_i,y_i\}_{i=1}^{n_g}$, where $x_i=G(y_i,z)$ and $n_g$ is the number of generated samples.
+PLR \citep{morerio2020generative} disregards the last term in Eq.~(\ref{eq:cgan}) to infer diverse target-like samples.
+On the other hand, SDDA \citep{kurmi2021domain} maximizes the log-likelihood of generated data $x_g$ and employs two different domain discriminators, \ie, a data-level GAN discriminator and a feature-level domain discriminator.